mrucker/kpirl-kla/README.md

 Three example problem "domains" utilizing the algorithms are included in the project.

-The "huge" domain corresponds to the experiments and models described in the original KPIRL/KLA ([paper](https://arxiv.org/abs/2002.10904))
+The "huge" domain corresponds to the experiments and models described in the original KPIRL ([paper](https://arxiv.org/abs/2002.10904))

 ## Installation